nmboffi/nmboffi.github.io/_pages/faculty_applications.md

 ---
-layout: page
+layout: default
-title: faculty and postdoctoral applications
 permalink: /applications/
 ---
+# faculty and postdoctoral applications
 Both the postdoctoral fellowship and the tenure-track faculty application processes can be immensely stressful.
 Perhaps the most challenging aspect of these processes is the need to write research, teaching, and diversity statements: at the time of applying for a postdoctoral fellowship, this is a task that most graduate students have little experience with.
 As a result, most are not sure how to begin.

 I was fortunate to have mentors and colleagues who were willing to provide examples and feedback.
 I found example successful applications extremely helpful, as they gave me some guidance on length, structure, and content.